DuckyBoi-XD/Ride-The-Duck/README.md

     pip3 --version
     ```

     If you get a response with a version number then you should be all set.
 If your Python is 3.8 or above then it should be good.
-If your pip 21.3 or above then it should be good.
+If your pip is 21.3 or above then it should be good.

 2. Install Ride The Duck

-    In your terminal, install Ride The Duck by using one of these commands
+    In your terminal, install Ride The Duck by using one of these commands:

     ```sh
     pip3 install ride-the-duck